joshbegley/nyt-latest/README.md

 `The Giants shouldn't be in a position to sell given where they were three weeks ago.
 But they are sellers, alas, and this is a solid return.`\
 https://nytimes.com/athletic/6525855/2025/07/30/sf-giants-tyler-rogers-trade-analysis/

-**Mets acquire closer Ryan Helsley from Cardinals: Sources**\
+**Mets acquire closer Ryan Helsley from Cardinals for prospects: Sources**\
-`Helsley is owed $2.6 million for the remainder of the season, his last before hitting free agency for the first time.`\
+`The Mets send three prospects back to St. Louis for Helsley, who is a free agent at the end of the season.`\
 https://nytimes.com/athletic/6519507/2025/07/30/mlb-mets-ryan-helsley-trade/

 **Phillies call their shot and get their closer, acquiring Jhoan Duran from Twins**\